Don’t Wait until Something Breaks to Remodel

 Worn or broken cabinets, or countertops that are cracking in your kitchen, are sure signs that it’s time to renovate, but it’s the problems you can’t see that can turn into something bigger.
 Being aware of the age of your house, or the knowing the last time it was updated, is helpful in knowing when the right time to consider remodeling your kitchen, bathroom or another room in your house.

-“It’s almost never a good thing to wait until something breaks, for your house, your budget, or your peace of mind,” notes Lisa.
+Keep in mind that it is almost never a good thing to wait until something breaks, for your house, your budget, or your peace of mind.